arne-schroppe/dash/README.md

+But let's talk about functions again.
 Dash has native support for currying.
 That means that if you apply fewer arguments to a function than is required (this is called "partial application"), you get a new function which takes the remaining parameters.
 That's useful in many cases:
 ```
 between a b n =
   n >= a && n <= b